Scarlet lily beetle: Control

-The most surefire strategy for preventing infestation by any pest is to avoid planting susceptible plants in the first place, with lily beetle this necessitates avoiding growing so many desirable cultivars of Lilium, that other strategies may be preferred.
-Regular handpicking and crushing of eggs, larvae and adults is effective if somewhat laborious.
+The most surefire strategy for preventing infestation by any pest is to avoid planting susceptible plants in the first place; with scarlet lily beetles, this necessitates avoiding growing so many desirable cultivars of Lilium that other strategies may be preferred.
+Regular handpicking and crushing of eggs, larvae and adults is effective, if somewhat laborious.
 Domestic insecticides registered for general leaf beetle control containing carbaryl, methoxychlor, malathion and rotenone can prove useful in controlling populations.
 However, malathion and carbaryl, effective on adults and larvae, are toxic to bees and other insects, respectively.
 Products based on neem extracts are useful in killing very young larvae and repelling adults without comparable harm to other insects, although this option is perhaps less effective than handpicking.
 Neem products should be applied every 5 to 7 days after egg hatch.
 Thiacloprid is also effective.
 Floating row cover has been effective in preventing the adults from feeding and laying eggs in the spring.